replicatedhq/docs/docs/packaging-an-application/commands.md

 The command is run at YAML import time only (during app installation & during app updates).

-Below is an example of a command that will generate a private key, a x509 certificate, and an random admin password that is used as in configuring our app.
+Below is an example of a command that will generate a private key, a x509 certificate, and a random admin password that are used as configuration for our app.

 ```yml
 cmds: